-- Tap Water
+- Tap water

-- Paper or Cloth Towel for Drying
+- Paper or cloth towel for drying

-1. Some people recommend rinsing blackberries in a colander or a sieve to clean them.
+1. Some people recommend just rinsing blackberries in a colander or a sieve to clean them.
 This is definitely not what I recommend because I know from experience that you can still end up with little bugs remaining and hiding in the fruit if you try to wash them this way.

-2. Once in the bowl, use your hands to gently swirl the berries around.
-This action should result in some bugs and unwanted bits floating to the top of the water.
+2. Once the blackberries are in the bowl, use your hands to gently swirl the berries around.
+This action should result in many of the bugs and unwanted bits floating to the top of the water.

 3. Carefully tip the blackberries into a sieve or a colander, dispose of the water and then repeat the soaking process again.
 I do a total of 3 good soaks before draining off in a colander or sieve for the last time.

-4. To dry your fruit, you can leave them to air dry for a while and then spread paper towels or a fabric cloth onto a large tray and carefully tip the berries on top of this.
+4. To dry your fruit, you can leave them to air dry for a while and then spread paper towels or a fabric cloth onto a large tray and carefully tip or scoop out the berries on top of this.

-5. The last process for me is to sort them out.
-I like to first pick out the mashy and broken berries to use in smoothies since they are going to get mashed up in the blender anyway.
+5. The last process for me is to sort the blackberry fruit out.
+I like to first pick out the mashy and broken berries to use in refreshing drinks and smoothies since they are going to get mashed up in the blender anyway.